-At the beginning of each Texas Agriculture Commissioner's term, he/she releases the Agency Strategic Plan.
-The Agency Strategic Plan outlines broad operational goals for the coming term and how the agency will evaluate its performance against the stated goals.
-The Legislative Budget Board (LBB) works with all divisions in the
+At the beginning of each Texas Agriculture Commissioner's term, he/she releases the Agency Strategic Plan for the Department.
+The Agency Strategic Plan outlines broad operational goals for the coming term and how the Department will evaluate its performance against the stated goals.
+The Legislative Budget Board (LBB) works with all divisions in the Department to put specific numbers to the action items (performance measures) listed in the Agency Strategic Plan.

-ACP Division's annual inspection schedules are determined on a program-by-program basis.
+The annual inspection schedules are determined on a program-by-program basis.
 Each program's proposed annual inspection plan is influenced by federal and state requirements (statutory- or regulation-based inspections), risk-based assessments of the affected sources, as well as projected 'unscheduled' inspections performed in response to complaints during the year.

-Each program has a different enforcement matrix and different federal and state laws and regulations that govern the affected source, so there is no single inspection strategy that would be effective for all programs.
+Each program has a different enforcement matrix and different federal and state laws and regulations that govern the affected source, so there is no single inspection strategy that would provide effective enforcement for all programs.
 In addition to any required statutory inspections, each program that issues a license or is regulated by TDA may conduct additional inspections based on a schedule of risk-based criteria.
-The criteria are listed in Texas Agriculture Code, Section 12A.003.
+The criteria are listed in the Texas Agriculture Code, Section 12A.003.
 Some of the listed criteria are whether there has been a prior violation by the person, the inspection history of the person, and any history of complaints involving the person.